PowerQueryforAccountants/pqa_site/content/post/extracting_trial_balance_from_ledger_p1.md

 ---
 title: "Extracting a Trial Balance from a Ledger - Part 1"
+linktitle: "Extracting a Trial Balance from a Ledger - Part 1"
 date: 2019-03-19T20:49:53+08:00
 draft: false
 tags: [
-    "power query",
+    "groupby",
     "ledger",
-    "trial balance"
+    "trial.balance"
 ]
+archives: ["2019"]
+next: /post/extracting_trial_balance_from_ledger_p2/
 ---

-## Extracting a Trial Balance from a Ledger - Part 1
+### Extracting a Trial Balance from a Ledger - Part 1
 <br>
 There are times when a client gives an Excel file containing all the transactions for all of its accounts and our task is to extract the trial balance from it.